Can you recognize oppression when you see it? Or have you been blinded?

 FREEDOM FROM SLAVERY?

-If you must beg for prescription (permission) from your owner’s licensed drug overseers, then perhaps your rights have also been “wholly annihilated, or reduced to a shadow”.
+If you have high blood pressure and you need to beg for permission to buy the meds you need to live, then you do not live in a free country.
+You cannot buy them from a created-equal citizen.
+It is no different than the pre-constitution slave laws.
+You must get permission to live from a government approved shaman who will write you a government monitored prescription to present to a government approved sorcerer3 who will sell you the government approved, regulated and restricted right to life itself.
+Perhaps your rights have also been “wholly annihilated, or reduced to a shadow”.
 If you think that there is a law that restricts drug purchasing, then you are worse off than a slave.
 Don’t claim to live in a free country if you have never seen liberty.

 FORCED PUBLIC EDUCATION